Skip to main content

 backgroundNoRun as a detached background job.
 Returns a job ID immediately.
 Use check_progress to monitor.
 Recommended for files over 10 minutes.

 promptNoPrior context string injected before transcription.
-Improves accuracy for domain-specific vocabulary, speaker names, or technical terms.
+Improves accuracy for domain-specific vocabulary or speaker names.
 Example: 'Names: Keemstar, DramaAlert.'

-no_speech_tholdNoConfidence threshold below which segments are treated as silence rather than transcribed.
+no_speech_tholdNoConfidence threshold below which segments are treated as silence.
 Default 0.6.

 beam_sizeNoBeam search width.
 Higher = more accurate but slower.
 Default 5.